 The specialist will let you know the outcome of the review.
 The informal process is to let you know by phone so that any necessary additional care can be directed appropriately (i.e. continued treatment with Employee Health or via your family physician).
 There is also a formal written notification process that is required by the state, this formal process is intensely form driven.
 The required forms are sent to you along with an explanation letter regarding the purpose of the forms.

 One of the primary forms that is used is the "Form 18" which is the official workers' compensation claim form for you to complete and file with the Industrial Commission within two years of the injury (or learning of an occupational disease).
 We will send a blank form to you indicating that this needs to be completed and sent by you to the Industrial Commission.
 Duke is not permitted to complete this form on your behalf and the Duke incident report that you completed does not substitute for this form - your completion of this form preserves your right to pursue the claim; this is especially important if your claim is not accepted and you disagree with that decision.

 The statute requires that you file this form with the Industrial Commission within 30 days of the accident to give the required written notice to Duke about your injury and within two years to establish your legal claim.
-Click here for a more detailed explanation provided by the ombudsman section of the NC Industrial Commission.
+For more assistance with filing a claim, contact the North Carolina Industrial Commission Information Specialists.

 Another form we will be sending you is the "Form 19" which is Duke's official report to the Industrial Commission of your injury.
 There is important information on the form regarding the injury, your average weekly wage, the length of time you have been at Duke, and more.
 Carefully review the information that the Workers' Compensation Office completed and sent to the Industrial Commission.